mcnoffsinger/PhilZingZingCollinsGameJam/README.md

 ## How it fits the theme
 The player is rewarded for using different drums instead of the same drum consecutively over and over again.

+## Credits
+Made by Maxwell Noffsinger
+Using Windsurf
+Image of Phil Collins is from the 'face value' album cover All pictures of boohbahs are from the boohbah wiki Picture of drums is from Adobe Stock.